 - Subverted: you don't have cross your arms, you can bring your hands together and then move them apart and it'll still count.
 Double subverted if one hand is dealing with Hold/Slide notes and the other is dealing with Air-Action notes.

-- Too Long; Didn't Dub: SUPER STAR is mostly translated into English, however Character Skill descriptions either only have partial translations alongside the original Japanese text, while other Skills' descriptions have no translation at all.
+- Too Long; Didn't Dub: SUPER STAR is mostly translated into English, however Character Skill descriptions either only have partial translations alongside the original Japanese text, while Skill names and other Skills' descriptions have no translation at all; song titles, artist names, and chart designer names are also left untranslated and unromanized.
+Starting from CHUNITHM NEW, Skill descriptions are all translated, but Skill names and song metadata are left in Japanese.

 - Unwinnable by Design: You need to fill the gauge a certain number of times in order to clear the song, and the number of gauges you need to fill depends on the map among other conditions.
 It can happen that you are unable to fill enough gauges to clear the song, even if you get a perfect score; you also need the right Characters and Skills to be able to meet certain clear conditions.
 That said, Death Is a Slap on the Wrist; clear/fail only matters for map progression and unless you are playing in course mode, you will always get a full set of stages even if you fail all of them.